Joachim Fuchsberger: Life and career

 Fuchsberger was born in Zuffenhausen, today a district of Stuttgart, and was a member of the obligatory Hitler Youth.
 During World War II, at the age of 16, he was trained as a Fallschirmjäger, combat instructor and sent to the Eastern Front where he was wounded.
 He was captured in a hospital in Stralsund by the Red Army and came into Soviet captivity and later in American and British captivity.
 Because of this turbulent time of his youth in Second World War, he never obtained a school diploma.
 In 1946, he worked as a coal miner for the British in Recklinghausen.
 His nickname Blacky hails from that time.

 After his release, he worked as an engineer for typesetting and printing machines in the family business and later in a publishing house in Düsseldorf.
 In 1949, he was advertising manager of the German Building Exhibition in Nuremberg.
 From 1950 to 1952, he was spokesman at the radio station in Munich and newsreel spokesman.
 In 1951, he married the pop singer Gitta Lind, from whom he divorced after two years.
 In 1954 he married the radio technician and actress Gundula Korte (born 24 March 1930), with whom he has a son.
 In the same year he had his breakthrough playing "Gunner Asch" in the three-part war film 08/15 film series, based on the novel by Hans Hellmut Kirst.

 After several war films, he starred in the 1959 film Der Frosch mit der Maske (The Frog with the Mask) playing amateur detective Richard Gordon.
 More than 3.2 million visitors saw the movie in the cinema.
 The surprising success laid the foundation for many other film adaptations of novels by Edgar Wallace.

-After this success, he played the detective in another 12 Edgar Wallace films: 1960 – Chief Inspector Long in The Terrible People; 1961 – Inspector Larry Holt in The Dead Eyes of London; 1961 – Insurance Agent Jack Tarling in The Devil's Daffodil; 1961 – Inspector Mike Dorn in The Strange Countess; 1962 – Inspector Wade in The Inn on the River; 1963 – Clifford Lynne in Der Fluch der gelben Schlange (The Curse of the Yellow Snake); 1963 – Estate manager Dick Alford in The Black Abbot; 1964 – Investigator Johnny Gray in Room 13; 1964 – Inspector Higgins in Der Hexer (The Warlock); 1967 – Inspector Higgins in The Monk with the Whip; 1968 – Inspector Higgins in Im Banne des Unheimlichen (Under the Spell of the Sinister); 1972 – Inspector Barth in What Have You Done to Solange?.
+After this success, he played the detective in another 12 Edgar Wallace films: 1960 – Chief Inspector Long in The Terrible People; 1961 – Inspector Larry Holt in The Dead Eyes of London; 1961 – Insurance Agent Jack Tarling in The Devil's Daffodil; 1961 – Inspector Mike Dorn in The Strange Countess; 1962 – Inspector Wade in The Inn on the River; 1963 – Clifford Lynne in Der Fluch der gelben Schlange (The Curse of the Yellow Snake); 1963 – Estate manager Dick Alford in The Black Abbot; 1964 – Investigator Johnny Gray in Room 13; 1964 – Inspector Higgins in Der Hexer (The Warlock); 1967 – Inspector Higgins in The College Girl Murders; 1968 – Inspector Higgins in Im Banne des Unheimlichen (Under the Spell of the Sinister); 1972 – Inspector Barth in What Have You Done to Solange?.